missive-app/docs/_posts/2018-02-12-list-of-free-lamp-hosts.markdown

 This host will probably work, but it's a slog to use.
 External SMTP is not permitted, and I got Sendmail sort-of working, but it did not feel reliable.
-I think the host's own SMTP works -- I will need to do more testing here.
+I think the host's own SMTP could be coaxed into working -- I will need to do more testing here.

 There was a lot of extra set-up required with this host.
 To use their SMTP servers, you'll need to use your own domain or subdomain, which means editing DNS records with